 Microsoft Surface Headphones 2 microphone demo (Old):

 As of July 9, 2021, a whopping 95% of our respondents rated the microphone quality as either “Okay,” “Good,” or “Perfect.”
 Chances are you won’t get any major complaints if you decide to use these headphones for your conference calls.

 Should you buy the Microsoft Surface Headphones 2?

 One thing I haven’t mentioned yet is the price.
-The Microsoft Headphones 2 come in at $250 which isn’t only $100 less than the competition from Sony and Bose, but it’s also less than the previous Surface Headphones.
-So you get a slightly better battery life than the originals, and better Bluetooth codec support for less money.
+The Microsoft Headphones 2 comes in at $230 USD, which is much cheaper than Sony and Bose’s flagships.
+It’s also more affordable than the previous Surface Headphones.
+So you get a slightly better battery life than the originals and better Bluetooth codec support for less money.
 There’s really no reason to get those if you want a pair of Surface headphones.

 Even if you compare this to the Sony WH-1000XM4, I’d say this holds its own thanks to good enough sound quality, noise canceling, and superb multipoint connectivity that’s still slightly better than Sony’s.
 If you want the best codec support and the absolute best noise canceling then no, these aren’t for you.